-- Human first aid kit is in the Office. - 911 calls - o Instructors and equine manager carry cell phones in case of emergency.
-You may also use your personal cell phone. - Opening Gaits, Bar None Ranches, 322133 Hwy 552 West, De Winton, AB, ToL oXo
+- Human first aid kits are located in the props corner of the arena and in the cupboard in the feedroom.
+All instructors and Operations managers are First Aid Trained. - ≤ 911 calls o Instructors and the operations manager carry cell phones in case of emergency.
+You may also use your personal cell phone.
+Our location is 4 DeWinton Ridge Road.